-You can also create your own Custom Policies in Egnyte Protect to identify content specific to your organization.
+You can create your own Custom Policies in Egnyte Protect to identify content specific to your organization.

-1) Click the Add Custom Policy button under the Custom Policies section to start creating a new policy.
+- Select Settings from the homepage, expand Content Classification and select Policies.
+Click the Add Custom Policy button to start creating a new policy.

 - The policy name must be less than 50 characters and can contain only alphabetic characters (a-z, A-Z), spaces and periods.